nndda/Theatre/docs/tutorials/index.md

 # Tutorials

 Here are the various tutorial pages for Theatre.
+For guides on writing Dialogues, go to the [Dialogue Syntax page](../class/dialogue/syntax.md).

-The tutorials here assume [_minimal Theatre setup_](minimal_setup/index.md):
+Unless otherwise specified, all tutorials here assume [_minimal Theatre setup_](minimal_setup/index.md):

 ```
 MyScene